What if I find out that my boyfriend/girlfriend is not a virgin?

 But here’s the next important point: God does not promise that everyone who waits will be rewarded with a virgin bride or groom.
 We live in a broken, X-rated world in which virginity is increasingly rare.
 Hopefully your main motivation for living a pure life is to glorify God.
 You will find yourself disillusioned if you approach sexual purity with the idea that God “owes” you something because of it.

 Writing on this topic is a delicate balance.
-Non-virgins are not second-class citizens in the Kingdom of God.
+Those who were once guilty of sexual sin are not second-class citizens in the Kingdom of God.
 Some of the godliest people I’ve met, in fact, made terrible relationship decisions (including sexual immorality) before coming to Christ.
 The blood of Christ cleanses us from all sin, including sexual sin.

 But I also don’t want minimize the value of virginity or dismiss the pain and confusion that sexual immorality brings to relationships.